matthewliuswims/dotfiles/images/README.md

-just some images to help you see what's going on :)
+just some images to help you how to configure stuff